fanke1213812138/RL-VF/README.md

 # RL+VF

-This repository contains the code and instructions needed to reproduce the results presented in the paper "Integrating Reinforcement Learning and Virtual Fixtures for Safer
-Automatic Robotic Surgery"
+Code of the paper "Integrating Reinforcement Learning and Virtual Fixtures for Safer Automatic Robotic Surgery"

 ## Table of Contents